Apple-supaporn/hw20-express-react-portfolio-copy/README.md

 app.listen(PORT, () => console.log(`Listening on port ${PORT}`));
 ```

-- run your server `npm run dev`
+- run your server `npm run dev`and test these routes in Postman

-- go to `localhost:4000` and make sure you see "hello world"
+- get request to `localhost:4000` and make sure you see "hello world"

-- go to `localhost:4000/projects` and make sure you see your projects as JSON
+- get request to `localhost:4000/projects` and make sure you see your projects as JSON

-- go to `localhost:4000/about` and make sure you see your about info as json
+- get request to `localhost:4000/about` and make sure you see your about info as json

 ## Building the Frontend

-Make sure to keep your Heroku url handy, we'll need it in a moment.
+Make sure to create and keep your Heroku url handy, if you are deploying your frontend (optional).

 - open your terminal to the `frontend` folder